chrisman/chrisman.github.io/drafts/blogging.md

 transferable.

-And now in the meantime I can `make index` to create the index page, or `make posts` to create posts, or just `make` to make anything that needs making.
+And now in the meantime I can `make index` to create the index page, or `make posts` to create posts, or just `make` to make anything and everyshing that needs making.

 ### Hosting